The information below applies to healthcare practitioners other than Physician Assistants, Advanced Practice Registered Nurses and Optometrists.

 - Your Delaware CSR certificate and all CSR-related correspondence must be either emailed or uploaded into DELPROS online portal.

 - Your first Delaware CSR covers all Delaware locations where you may prescribe controlled substances.
 Typically, your main practice’s address is the location associated with this registration.
 However, if you dispense and/or store controlled substances for patient administration at any additional locations, you or another practitioner must apply for a separate CSR for each such location.
-If no other practitioner holds a CSR for a location where you will store/dispense and prescribe controlled substances, you must file for an additional CSR for the location in Question 13 of the application.
+If no other practitioner holds a CSR for a location where you will store/dispense and prescribe controlled substances, you must file for an additional CSR for the location.

 - When your Delaware CSR is approved, you must then file for a federal DEA registration for Delaware.
 You need a separate federal DEA registration for each Delaware CSR.
 You must have both a Delaware CSR and DEA registration for Delaware before you prescribe controlled substances in Delaware.